-(b) The LHIN is responsible to provide health and related social services and supplies and equipment for the care of persons in home, community and other settings and to provide goods and services to assist caregivers in the provision of care for such persons, to manage the placement of persons into long-term care homes, supportive housing programs, chronic care and rehabilitation beds in hospitals, and other programs and places and to provide information to the public about, and make referrals to, health and social services.
+These services include health and related social services, medical supplies and equipment for the care of persons in home and community settings and to provide goods and services to assist caregivers in the provision of care for such persons, to manage the placement of persons into long-term care homes, supportive housing programs, chronic care and rehabilitation beds in hospitals, and to provide information to the public about, and make referrals to, health and social services.

-On March 17, 2021 in accordance with subsection 40(1) of the Connecting Care Act, 2019 the Ontario Minister of Health issued a transfer order to the LHIN which transferred certain assets, liabilities, rights and obligations of the LHIN, primarily those related to the activities related to planning, funding and integration as described in (a) above to Ontario Health.
-In addition certain staff positions of the LHIN were also transferred to Ontario Health.
+On March 17, 2021 in accordance with subsection 40(1) of the Connecting Care Act, 2019 the Ontario Minister of Health issued a transfer order to the LHIN which transferred certain assets, liabilities, rights and obligations of the LHIN, primarily those related to the activities related to planning, funding and integration as described in (a) above to Ontario Health In addition certain staff positions of the LHIN were also transferred to Ontario Health.
 The transfer became effective April 1, 2021.

-Operating as Home and Community Care Support Services Mississauga Halton the LHIN will continue to be responsible for the provision of home and community services within its geographic area.
-The Board of Directors of Ontario Health ("OH") were appointed to constitute the Board of Directors of the LHIN on March 8, 2018.
+Operating as Home and Community Care Support Services North West the LHIN will continue to be responsible for the provision of home and community services within its geographic area.
+The Board of Directors of Ontario Health ("OH") were appointed to constitute the Board of Directors of the LHIN on March 8, 2019.
 The OH board will continue in this capacity until such time as a new Board is appointed.